 Part checklist, part canvas, the grid looks almost too simple.
 On one axis are the three parties that a decision will affect: customers, the market (in this case, other companies such as rivals, distributors, and suppliers), and the organisation itself.
 On the other axis are the three categories by which the viability of a business is measured: its desirability, profitability, and longevity.
 The nine pigeonholes where the categories intersect are the grid, which is all that you need to consider.
 Each pigeonhole contains a checklist of three items.
 That’s twenty-seven things in total — a lot to remember, but the idea is that this data is organised.
 You start in one position in the fully-formed grid, and dance around it until you’ve looked at a decision in terms of every relevant part of the business it could affect.
 You mark the things that might be problems in red, and work out what to do about them, gradually minimising the amount of red ink until it’s small enough to deal with.

 It’s really that simple.
 Well, almost: the book is nearly 300 pages long, and most of this is commentary about what is meant by the subheadings in each pigeonhole, and how to understand them.
 These ‘deep dive’ pages concern the clarifications, footnotes, anecdotes, and lessons.
-They furnish breezy tutorials of the accounting, marketing, and product-related terminology for those who aren’t adept generalists.
+They furnish breezy tutorials of the accounting, marketing, and product-related terminology for those who aren’t already generalists.
 This was clearly a difficult but necessary courtesy: it’s one thing to say ‘look after capital expenditure’ (which Matt does: it sits in the space where ‘organisation’ meets ‘profitability’).
 It’s of limited use, though, until you’ve satisfactorily explained to an autodidactic marketer what capital expenditure is, and why a company’s books are balanced in the way they are.
 Matt does this adeptly.

 Where some of this material is simplified to the point of absurdity, the author confesses that his cavalier examples are dumb for the purposes of brevity, and then cuts straight to the point.
 He has enough respect for the subject and the reader to judge this trick about well enough.
 The examples are well-referenced, and written in the snappy journalistic style familiar to readers of modern management books.
 While the synonyms for ‘company’ wear occasionally thin, Matt steers just the correct side of Jeffrey Archer when describing a business once again as an ‘icon’, ‘phenomenon’, even ‘behemoth’.
 However, that I’m judging a management book by its cover-to-cover readability means that he’s already pushing standards that these books rarely set for themselves.
 Matt’s joy for his subject and his humorous, knowing flourishes impart a refreshing charisma and self-awareness that seldom coexist in much of this literature.
 His occasional bitchy parentheses are a delight.